 If a battery powers your garage operator, it will need to be replaced once every ten years unless it is damaged.

-On average, the batteries in your garage opener remote needs to be replaced at least every two years.
+On average, the batteries in your garage opener remote need to be replaced at least every two years.
 The batteries in garage opener remotes are small round batteries made of either lithium or alkaline.
 Thank you for your reading.

 Hey, it’s Brayan.
 I’m an enthusiastic guy in a different arena.
 Since my boyhood, I love to research all the stuff in my surround.
 Here I seek to share my experience with all the things that will benefit you and me.
 Feel free to know your opinion about my outlines.